carpentries-lab/metagenomics-analysis/_episodes/08-Diversity-tackled-with-R.md

 ~~~
 {: .language-r}

-Now let us look at some statistics of our metagenomes:
+Now let us look at some statistics of our metagenomes.
+By the output of the `sample_sums()` command, we can see how many reads there are
+in the library.
+Library JC1A is the smallest with 18412 reads, while library JP4D is
+the largest with 149590 reads.

 ~~~
 > merged_metagenomes
 ~~~